curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

         url: "http://172.17.0.1:5000/server-out.txt"
 ```

+Usually, an external host with a static IP / domain name and a proper Authorization configuration should be chosen for this.
+This would improve reproducibility, because all destinations of the original experiment results are well documented.

+For the purpose of this guide, we temporarily start a local HTTP server on TCP PORT 5000 to receive the output file.
 Please note, that in this case we are running the experiment in a container.
 In order to send output files from a container to the `faice file-server` running on the host, we use the standard Docker bridge IP `172.17.0.1`.
 Use `ifconfig` to check if another IP has been assigned to the Docker bridge on your system.

 Before the experiment can be executed, the file server needs to be started.